jasperanders/Bachelorthesis/README.md

 # Bachelorthesis

 The Repo containing my Bachelorsthesis.
+The thesis was written in Markdown an translated with [pandoc](https://pandoc.org/).